meltano/meltano/docs/src/_contribute/merge.md

 If you need an explicit test you can do so by either updating an existing guide (e.g. to include calling your new feature) or by creating a new guide to demo (and thus test) a more complex behavior.

-If adding a net-new entry or changing the bahvior of an existing example, please be sure to update [the table of contents in the README.md](https://github.com/meltano/meltano/tree/main/docs/example-library) accordingly.
+If adding a net-new entry or changing the behavior of an existing example, please be sure to update [the table of contents in the README.md](https://github.com/meltano/meltano/tree/main/docs/example-library) accordingly.